safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

  ├── derive THIS browser consumer's runtime fingerprint F ├── find temporary HydratedFetchRecord by public identity A ├── restore consumer state
- └── adopt record.cache, if present, into normal runtime entry:
+ └── adopt record.cache only with reusable provenance and compatible browser semantics:
      FetchEntry[A + F]
  ↓
 no hydration network request